Coronation Street Live (2010 episode): Filming

 The live show involved 65 actors and a 300-strong crew.
 The episode opened with a wide shot of other streets in the fictional Weatherfield, reported by Digital Spy's Daniel Kilkelly to have been the first computer-generated imagery to be produced live.
 In reality, the Coronation Street set is surrounded by the Granada Television complex in Manchester city centre.
 The special effect was produced by The Mill, the post-production company that had worked on the tram crash.
 Collinson had worked with The Mill during his tenure as producer of Doctor Who.

 The episode was directed by Tony Prescott, who had directed the 40th anniversary live episode in December 2000.
-Prescott also directed the two episodes surrounding this live episode to gain some continuity.
+Prescott also directed the two episodes surrounding this live episode to gain continuity.

 The live episode provided some challenges for dressing the set.
 The other episodes during the 50th anniversary week, including the tram crash, were filmed in October.
-As episodes are usually filmed weeks in advance, the tram had to be removed from sight for the filming of the Christmas and New Year episodes, and then put back in place over the weekend 4–5 December in time for rehearsals and transmission.
+As episodes are usually filmed weeks in advance, the tram had to be removed from sight for the filming of the Christmas and New Year episodes and then put back in place over the weekend 4–5 December, in time for rehearsals and transmission.
 Also, the cast and crew had to deal with extreme cold on the outdoor set during the days of rehearsals and broadcast as the UK was plunged into record levels of cold weather for the time of year.

 The producers reportedly banned the actors from drinking alcohol for 24 hours before the transmission to reduce the chances of accidents.
 Producers also banned the sweepstake that some cast members were running to bet on who would "fluff" their lines first.